Featured Image: First West Credit Union Speeds Cyber Fraud Investigations with HYAS

 The First West Security Operations team also investigates and resolves potential compromise within the credit union infrastructure.
 One credit union employee responded to a phishing attack and gave up their credentials.
 The threat actor attempted to log in from overseas using the credentials, and the user approved the two factor authentication request without much thought.
 This generated an alert in internal systems that locked the account.
 The Security Operations team investigated the incident and was able to geolocate the adversary in Cyprus and rule out a potential false positive alert.
 Commented Smith, “HYAS Insight precise geolocation enables us to distinguish between traveling employees and potential bad actors.”

 There are loads of lessons that can be gleaned from the First West experience to improve how your team goes about investigating fraud and responding to security incidents.
-The entire case study detailing First West’s experience is available here.
-If you want to talk with us about how HYAS can help your organization investigate adversary infrastructure and understand the threat actors behind cyber incidents, give us a shout.
+If you want to talk with us about how HYAS can help your organization investigate adversary infrastructure and understand the threat actors behind cyber incidents, we'd love to connect with you.